 What If I Don’t Have an Estate Plan?

 An estate plan is not just a Will.
 If you get seriously ill or injured whom do you want making health care and/or financial decisions for you?
 The scary truth is that without an estate plan, the courts may complicate, delay, or even override the ability of someone of your choosing to make medical or financial decisions for you.
 A Health Care Proxy provides an opportunity to detail the level of care you wish to receive should you become incapacitated (ex. every medical option, hospice, or home care) and can alleviate stress and tension for the people responsible for communicating your desires.
 The HIPAA Release provides full access to your medical records so decisions made on your behalf are made in a more fully informed manner.

 Likewise, someone may need to access your bank accounts to continue your mortgage payments or to send a check for your child’s tuition and a Durable Power of Attorney can accomplish this.
 A Durable Power of Attorney allows someone named by you to continue to pay your bills and carry on your financial and legal life should you become incapacitated.

-I don’t own much, do I really need a Will?
+I don’t own much, do I really need an Estate Plan?

 Definitely.
-Each state has established guidelines for how assets are distributed upon the death of any citizen.
+There is no “minimum asset requirement” for an estate plan.
+The Commonwealth of MA has a plan waiting in the wings in case we choose not to have one of our own design.
 This is not done with a goal of minimizing taxes or expediting the timeline of the process.
 Likewise, there is no flexibility for family members to interject known wishes of the deceased.
-A Will eliminates all of these problems and also has the benefit reducing drama among family members who are vying for coveted assets of yours.
+An Estate Plan eliminates many of these problems and also has the benefit reducing drama among family members.